aaronkaplan/intelmq/docs/proposal.md

 ![architecture](https://s27.postimg.org/6snypqi9v/intelmqctl_2.jpg)

+XXX comment: graphics is too hard to read.

 ## Configurations (admin vs internal)

 The usual configurations files will now be copied every time `intelmqctl` successfully run to an hidden files located on `/var/run/intelmq`.
-The reason why `intelmqctl` will always keep a successfully running state version of admin configurations, as we call it, the internal configurations, is to prevent bad configurations changes on admin configuration files which can put the IntelMQ in a unstable mode. **However**, from a usual admin perspective, there is no need to be aware of this because are just internal files and an internal procedure used by intelmqctl to manage the system.
+The reason why `intelmqctl` will always keep a successfully running state version of admin configurations, as we call it, the internal configurations, is to prevent bad configurations changes on admin configuration files which can put the IntelMQ in a unstable mode.

+XXX comment: what happens when the two configs get out of sync for some reason?
+Will this be checked every time?
+How?

+**However**, from a usual admin perspective, there is no need to be aware of this because are just internal files and an internal procedure used by intelmqctl to manage the system.
 In situations where intelmqctl detects some insconsitence in the current running state and the admin configurations, intelmqctl will require action from admin if intelmqctl is being run in interactive mode or if not, will be available the possibility to specify flags to automatically perform the actions without need interaction.

+XXX comment: see above.
+How?

 In a nutshell, intelmqctl will always have a copy of the three main configuration files (runtime.conf, defaults.conf and pipeline.conf) and will use them to detect possible issues, such as, bots which are running but not being managed since they were removed manually from configuration files.

 ### Configurations Check Procedure
 intelmqctl will always perform the normal checks between internal runtime configuration and admin runtime configuration for all bots even if the `intelmqctl` command was executed just to only one bot.
+XXX comment: specify how?

 This checks will allow the sysadmin to be aware that something is wrong with the configuration even if sysadmin is executing other command with intelmqctl, therefore, a warning message will always show in the end of the command output.

 # intelmqctl